marmelab/react-admin/docs/AuthRBAC.md

 ## `<ListActions>`

-Replacement for react-admin's ListAction that adds RBAC control to actions
+Replacement for react-admin's `<ListAction>` that adds RBAC control to actions.

-Users must have the 'create' permission on the resource to see the CreateButton.
+- Users must have the 'create' permission on the resource to see the `<CreateButton>`.
-Users must have the 'export' permission on the resource to see the ExportButton.
+- Users must have the 'export' permission on the resource to see the `<ExportButton>`.

 ```jsx
 import { List } from 'react-admin';